phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 ```

 ## Defining histograms/cuts/...
-The observable can now be used to define histograms, cuts, event lists, etc. Let's define a simple histogram using the new observable.
+The observable can now be used to define histograms, cuts, event lists, etc. Let's define a simple histogram with the MjjMax distribution.
-Therefore we add a new histogram definition in the appropriate [histogram definition file](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/histograms/xAOD-Example-histograms.txt) and add this histogram at the desired cut stages:
+Therefore we add a new histogram definition in the appropriate [histogram definition file](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/histograms/xAOD-Example-histograms.txt) and add it at the desired cut stages:
 ```
-TODO: Add histogram definition and add it to cut
+TH1F('MjjMax', '', 50, 0., 500.) << ( [MjjMax]*0.001 : 'm_{jj}^{max} [GeV]');
+@CutFakeEl/*: [...other histograms...], MjjMax
 ```

 ## Running the analysis and looking at newly created histogram
 If the analysis is executed (you only have to perform the analysis step) and everything was correctly implemented, the new histogram should appear in the output sample folder.
-It is assumed that you already learned how to run a complete analysis, so you are left here with trying that out on your own.
+It is assumed that you already learned how to run a complete analysis, so you are left here with trying it out on your own.

-# TQVectorObservables
+# Creating a custom vector observable (Advanced)
+to be continued